richardmleggett/al2tex/docs/usage/usage.rst

 Usage
 ==========

-al2tex is run from the command line etc.
+alvis is run from the command line etc.

 Here are the options